knoxknox/wow-ai/README.md

 This repository contains scripts for vanilla WoW.<br/>
 The initial version was written in python and then replaced with cpp.<br/>
 Only for historical purposes.
-Please use latest ScriptDev2 for nowadays to run emu.
+Please use latest ScriptDev2 to run emu for nowadays.